 Mediation conferences are private and all communications are confidential.

-You are required to sign a contract that outlines the rules of mediation, which includes confidentiality and payment terms.
+You are required to sign a contract outlining the rules of mediation, including confidentiality and payment terms.

 How is mediation different from court?

 Mediation allows the parties to control the resolution of their disputes.
 Because the parties control the process, your views and concerns are heard and acknowledged.
-By going to court, you give the control for the final outcome to the judge.
+By going to court, you give control of the final outcome to the judge.

 Mediation helps the parties to reach resolutions that may not be considered or that may not be commonly used in court, which gives the parties a more beneficial outcome.